szabgab/perlmaven.com/sites/en/pages/how-to-prepare-for-a-perl-job-interview.md

 I don't think you can just prepare for a Perl job interview.
 Unless you go to a clueless company, they will ask you all kinds of questions that you cannot possibly prepare for in 5 days.
-What you need to do, is to invest in your <b>hirability</b>
-all the time.
+What you need to do, is to invest in your **hirability** all the time.

 The tech jobs, Perl programming included, isn't a static thing that you get hired and 40 years later you go to get your pension.
 It constantly changes and if you want to keep having a job, you will constantly need to improve yourself.
-<b>Beyond</b> what the current company requires you to know.
+**Beyond** what the current company requires you to know.

 So what do you need to know?